 5. Facebook ads

-Following on from Social Media, I wanted to include this tip because Facebook advertising can work incredibly well, but we see so many artists making mistakes with Facebook ads for their music video that they may not realise their money is being burnt into thin air.
+Following on from Social Media, I wanted to include this tip because Facebook advertising can work incredibly well.
+However, we see so many artists making mistakes with Facebook ads for their music video which may be doing nothing more than wasting hard-earned cash.

-You need to think about your audience’s current frame of mind, and attention you give to sponsored posts when you scroll through your Facebook feed, how often do you stop and watch a sponsored video?
+You need to think about your audience’s current frame of mind, and the attention you give to sponsored posts when you scroll through your Facebook feed – how often do you stop and watch a sponsored video?

 Because that is exactly how others are going to react to your music video.
 So, although Facebook can give you data which looks like incredibly high numbers, getting 100,000 views for as little as $300, what these views actually represent may be soul-crushing to you.